The search for a Speedo-wearing guru

 And, as the Buddhafield's official videographer, he's sitting on what might be the largest collection of tapes showing life inside a modern-day cult.

 Make no mistake: Life inside the Buddhafield did take on some of the widely accepted hallmarks of a cult.
 Members' egos and identities were stripped away.
-Most followers didn't get to keep the name they came with; they were assigned new ones.
+Most followers didn't get to keep the names they came with; they were assigned new ones.
 The group's focus shifted subtly over the years; instead of delving into themselves for enlightenment, members of the Buddhafield were encouraged to worship their guru.
-One acolyte, Goldstein, showed his devotion by carving elaborate fruit salads; his masterpiece was the Last Supper.
+One acolyte, Julian Goldstein, showed his devotion by carving elaborate fruit salads; his masterpiece was the Last Supper.

 Will's name was changed to Francesco.
 One day in Hawaii, before his film is screened, I shoot him a text about all the events he's juggling, noting that it can't be easy to be Will Allen.
 He responds, "It wasn't easy being Francesco, either."

 The Buddhafield had caught the attention of cult-watcher Rick Ross by the mid-1990s.
 So the group simply packed up and left in the middle of the night, checking out the legendary vortexes of Sedona, Arizona, before ultimately relocating in Austin.
-Radhia Gleis, a former member, says she supplied the down payment for a sprawling ranch house on enough acreage to accommodate koi ponds and an aviary eventually.
+Radhia Gleis, a former member, says she supplied the down payment for a sprawling ranch house on enough acreage eventually to accommodate koi ponds and an aviary.

 The guru, who had been going by "Michel," changed his own name to "Andreas."
 It's the name most followers know him by, although more recent acolytes occasionally let a "Reyji" slip out.

-Even people who have known him for more than 25 years are sketchy on the details, but they say he was born Jaime Gomez, the son of a wealthy Venezuelan rancher; that he came to the United States in search of Hollywood stardom and legally changed his name to Michel Rostand.
+Even people who have known him for more than 25 years are sketchy on the details, but they say he was born Jaime Gomez, the son of a wealthy Venezuelan rancher, that he came to the United States in search of Hollywood stardom and legally changed his name to Michel Rostand.

-His claim to fame, they say, was a nonspeaking role in a party scene at the end of the Roman Polanski classic "Rosemary's Baby."
+His claim to fame, they say, was a nonspeaking role in a party scene in the Roman Polanski classic "Rosemary's Baby."
 He boasted of having danced with the Oakland Ballet.
 And former followers say he apparently starred in some gay adult films as well, but they were initially unaware of his porn career.
 Many of them met him at weekly yoga and meditation sessions.

 He led them on weekend outings to rivers and mountaintops and rocky beaches, where they frolicked, shed their hang-ups and got in touch with their inner children.
 The highlight of these sessions was an exercise they called shakti, a transfer of energy between master and student.
 At its most intense, a student experiences shakti as something akin to an LSD trip with flashing lights and vibrant colors -- and an overwhelming sense of bliss.